2016 J. Lohr Vineyard Series Highlands Bench Pinot Noir

 Be notified of future releases

-The 2015 Highlands Bench Pinot Noir has a wonderfully spicy fruit character with generous aromas of ripe strawberry and a touch of bergamot.
-The palate is round with fruit at the attack and flinty-firm on the finish.
+The 2016 Highlands Bench Pinot Noir has a lovely wild strawberry varietal character with a touch of sage and dried orange rind.
+The full palate is abound with fruit.
+Flinty and firm on the finish.

 — Steve Peck, Director of Winemaking